davidcoreh/Lifes-Edge-Repository/README.md

 # style.css
 ## Stylesheet:

-- This style.css file acts as the style sheet across all pages of the site and keeps in mind UX design to keep the styles, animations and color schemes consistent across all pages and promote a positive user experience.
+- The style.css file acts as the stylesheet across all pages of the site and keeps in mind UX design to keep the styles, animations, color schemes and responsive design features consistent across all pages and promote a positive user experience.

 <!--Testing-->
 # Testing